crempp/js86emu/docs/devlog.md

 # Dev Log
+### June 21st 2022
+* At D9, set PIT Chan 0 to 0xFF, then loop 18 times.
+Must finish loop before timer INT.
+  * Int is happening first
+  * I fixed the timing issue by forcing a timing sync but now it messes up the freq calculation (shows 3336.468000 MHZ) .
+This makes me think the INT timing fix could be due to bad math.
+I'll leave it for a bit and see.
+I think the next timing sync would fix the bad MHZ calc.
+* TOOD: Implement and test blinking LED used in BIOS

 ### June 20th 2022
 * The BIOS encountered an error in D9, it detected incorrect timer speed.
 I need to look into this but I decided to go on a side quest to implement the speaker while I was there.